ChristianDiTroia/Text_Parser/README.md

 # Text Parser
-### Text Parser is a python GUI app built to parse text into lines and sentences from various file types.
+Text Parser is a cross-platform python GUI app built to parse out lines and sentences from various file types.
 Additionally, parsed text can be randomized using a signed integer seed.
+It is intended to be used as a creative writing tool, inspired by writing in which fragments of text are taken from a source material and incorporated into a new piece.

 ## Usage
 - upload any .txt, .docx, or .pdf file containing text to parse its sentences and lines